Lightning-AI/LitServe/README.md

 &nbsp;

-`LitServer` can stream longer outputs, such as LLM-generated text.
+`LitServer` can stream longer responses, such as LLM generated text.

-To enable streaming, you need to implement `LitAPI.predict` and `LitAPI.encode_response` as a generator (a Python function which yields output) and set `LitServer(..., stream=True)`.
+To enable streaming, you need to implement `LitAPI.predict` and `LitAPI.encode_response` as a generator (a Python function that yields output) and set `LitServer(..., stream=True)`.

-For example, running the API server for an LLM with streaming:
+For example, streaming long responses generated over time:

 ```python
 from typing import Generator